genesiscommunitysuccess/docs/versioned_docs/version-2023.1/05_operations/01_server-setup/02_initial-application-install.md

 The final build artifact is the configuration for the run environment.
 There are two options here:

 - separate config, where only the given environment config is provided
 - unified config, where each separate environment is specified in the config

 Each approach has its virtues.
 Separate config maintains separation between environments.
-Unified config provides a single artifact for all environments (this helps to confirm that what is live is what was tested).
+Unified config provides a single artifact for all environments.
+This helps to confirm that what is live is what was tested.

 This is also a ZIP file, containing relative paths (the top-level directory is always **site-specfic**).

 This needs to be installed in the server-side code directory, following a very similar pattern to installing the server-side code.

 ```shell
 installDir=$(date %Y%m%d)